 Compare those answers to how you currently approach your income opportunities.
 If there is a difference, your current vision is anchored in the present; and if you are only earning $1,000 a month you will only see a $1,000-a-month opportunity.
 That $9,000 difference is huge when it comes to how you present yourself and where you see opportunity.

 Take advantage of your hidden resources.
-Create a new mind movie to represent what you EXPECT life to be like.
+Create a new mind movie anchored in positive thinking to represent what you EXPECT life to be like.
 The part of you that will get it done cannot tell the difference, and it will respond in accordance with your vision.
 It will start responding immediately, and it will motivate you to move purposefully in the direction of your vision.

 What kind of mind movies do you have?

 Are they based on positive thinking and positive expectations?

 The lines are open!